reneweteling/config-conversational-with-ticket-subjects/README.md

-> Lint your conventional commits
+# Lint your conventional commits with jira ticket numbers

-# @commitlint/config-conventional
+# @commitlint/config-conversational-with-ticket-subjects

+Extension on @commitlint/config-conventional, to add ticket numbers in subjects

+feat(red-123): something, or feat: something will be valid.

 Shareable `commitlint` config enforcing [conventional commits](https://conventionalcommits.org/).
 Use with [@commitlint/cli](https://npm.im/@commitlint/cli) and [@commitlint/prompt-cli](https://npm.im/@commitlint/prompt-cli).